Apple Cup: Game results

 After a two-year hiatus in 1943 and 1944, two games were played in 1945.The 2020 game scheduled in Pullman was declared No Contest by the league due to Washington State not having the minimum number of scholarship players available for the game as a result of a positive football student-athlete COVID-19 cases.
-Prior to 1959, WSU was WSC.
+WSU was WAC before 1905, and then WSC before the 1959 season.